vuer-ai/vuer/docs/setup.md

 cd vuer
 pip install -e .
 ```

-Now to run the examples, look for the asset you need in the assets folder, and run the
+To run the examples, look for the asset you need in the assets folder, and run the
 Makefile to download the dataset.

 ```python